Human-Rights

 On April 6, 2018, Attorney General Jeff Sessions announced a “zero tolerance” policy for unauthorized border crossings that was explicitly designed to separate children from their parents as a deterrent to asylum seekers and migrants.
 The policy marked a deliberate escalation from …

-Jeff Sessions Donald Trump Stephen Miller DHS ICE family-separation human-rights child-abuse immigration crimes-against-humanity
+Jeff Sessions Donald Trump Stephen Miller Department of Homeland Security Immigration and Customs Enforcement (ICE) family-separation human-rights child-abuse immigration crimes-against-humanity

 Read more →